 - Studying risk and impact of cyber attacks

 - Social networking privacy and security

-New for 2016, we will be accepting short case study papers describing practical applications of security visualization – we welcome discussions on lessons learned, success stories, challenges, and insights gained from cyber security visualization in practice.
+As in 2016, we will be accepting short papers describing practical applications of security visualization – we welcome discussions on lessons learned, success stories, challenges, and insights gained from cyber security visualization in practice.
 We invite cyber security practitioners from industry, as well as the research community, to submit case studies.

 We look forward to your submissions, and to hearing about your experiences at VizSec in October!

 Papers for 2016 are now in the IEEE Digital Library.

 For more information about the 2016 program, see http://vizsec.org/vizsec2016/

 The VizSec 2016 program is now available.